rachel-dynamsoft/label-recognition-docs-mobile/programming-old/objectivec-swift/user-guide.md

 ## Build Your First Application

-The following sample will demonstrate how to take a picture and recognize it.
+The following sample will demonstrate how to create a HelloWorld app for recognizing text from camera video input.

 >Note:
 >